limbernie/limbernie.github.io/_posts/2018-10-27-bsidestlv-reverse-engineering.md

 You can see that the function `sub_140003740` is comparing an argument with `0xC07FC004`.
 Once the argument matches, the logic continues with the preparation of the input buffer.

-If I've to guess, I'd say that `0xC07FC004` is the IOCTL code.
+If I had to guess, I would say that `0xC07FC004` is the IOCTL code.
 What about the input buffer?
 Moving along the function `sub_140003740`, you'll see a `memcmp` between two buffers.

 <a class="image-popup">
 ![ida_memcmp.png](/assets/images/posts/bsidestlv-reverse-engineering/ida_memcmp.png)